Table of Contents

 Contraindications, Interactions, Side-effects and Warnings Passiflora incarnata

-- It is safe to take this medicine in recommended dosage.
+- It is safe to take this medicine in the recommended dosage.

 - The use of the plant up to one month is considered safe.

-- As the information on the safety and toxicity of plant is limited and therefore higher than recommended dosages and treatment for long periods should be avoided.
+- As the information on the safety and toxicity of the plant is limited and therefore higher than recommended dosages and treatment for the long periods should be avoided.

 - The FDA lists Passiflora incarnata as a safe herbal sedative.

 - Hypersensitivity is possible in very rare cases.
 One case of severe nausea, vomiting, weakness, drowsiness, slower heart rate, and ventricular arrhythmia, after two days self administration of herbal remedy containing P. incarnata has been reported.

 - It has sedative effect and drowsiness is the most common side effect.
 Other common side effects include dizziness, confusion, and a lack of coordination.